Tauranga stabbing, one person in critical condition

-A person is in a critical condition after being stabbed in Tauranga just before 12pm.
+A person is in a critical condition after being stabbed on Bellevue Rd, Tauranga just before 12pm.

 A St John media spokeswoman confirmed ambulance officers attended to a person who had been stabbed at 11.45am.